 Funding agencies do recognise academic and public engagement as ways to generate impact, even requesting examples of diffusion activities in grant applications.
 Being able to communicate your research in a concise and jargon-free way is also beneficial for academic job interviews as some members of the panel might not be specialised in your field.
 This is also important when seeking a collaboration with industry and other stakeholders within a community.

 Sharing data from published articles

 When you deposit your accepted article in a university repository, it can be found by researchers from other institutions across the world.
-Data sharing increases the potential of citations to your article and many journals allow authors to cite datasets among their references.
+Data sharing increases the potential of citations to your article and many academic journals allow authors to cite datasets among their references.
 Repositories rank well with search engines, especially in resources like Google Dataset Search.

 Data sharing can generate collaborations to build on the data you have diffused and allow others to test the validity of your results, which enhances the veracity and robustness of your research.

-After you have decided which parts of your data you want to share, you need to check the policies of your funding agencies and the journal you have published it in.
+After you have decided which parts of your data you want to share, you need to check the policies of your funding agencies and the academic journal you have published it in.
 There are several repositories available online, besides those provided by your university or funder.
 It’s best to identify the one used by scientists in your field and include a data availability statement, which might have already been submitted to the journal with your manuscript.
-Some journal publishers might have their own platforms for this and dedicated publications.
+Some academic journal publishers might have their own platforms for this and dedicated publications.

-International bodies such as the US National Academies of Sciences, Engineering and Medicine, and the European Commission, have been championing open access to scientific findings and endorsed data-management standards known as FAIR (findable, accessible, interoperable and reusable).
+International bodies such as the US National Academies of Sciences, Engineering and Medicine, and the European Commission, have been championing Open Access to scientific findings and endorsed data-management standards known as FAIR (findable, accessible, interoperable and reusable).